openwfm/JPSSdata/README.md

 - integrate in WRFXPY  https://github.com/openwfm/wrfxpy

 ### Contains:
+- process.py drives all the simulation from acquiring the data, preprocessing the data, and running SVM.
+- svm.py runs SVM in a 3D mesh and estimates fire arrival time as the minimum zero of the 3D boundary.
 - JPPSD.py gather data from MODIS/VIIRS for a given time window and bounding box
 - get_af_data.py a test driver for JPSSD.py to download all data for a given window
 - GOES16.py filters and downloads GOES satellite files from AWS